marcinwiacek/pl1/project1/postmortem.md

 What is not resolved here?

 When CPU will execute only one task, we will still have such stall situations.

+Note: we can avoid instruction decoding and immediately read values of internal CPU registers and microcode (saying what should done in instruction) in first stage - this is how work CPUs without instruction set.
+Maybe CPU should have such mode optionally?

 # Task switching